 Etymonline Look up historical meanings of words (etymologies)

 An Estonian male who has been living in Finland since 2006.
 My Finnish proficiency is C2, or native-like proficiency.
 Of course, I will probably never reach the same level of knowledge of small nuances and stylistic meanings that a Finnish-born speaker has, but I'm working on that all the time.

-I like punk, rock, indie, EDM (mostly chillstep) and all the random songs that I stumble upon and think sound good.
-Did I mention I like Irish songs?
+I like calm ambient, chillhop, EDM (mostly chillstep), indie, pop, rock, and occasionally some punk.
+And of course all the random songs that I stumble upon and think sound good.
+Did I mention I like Irish music?
 Well, I do.

 Personal quote: A mediocre translator thinks they know a language, a good translator knows they cannot ever fully know a language.

 Unlisted languages I have learnt (in the order of proficiency): Swedish (in school), German (in school), Chinese (two courses in the uni)